jenkinsci/azure-ad-plugin/README.md

 ## Setup In Azure Active Directory

+1. Make sure your Jenkins server has enabled HTTPS.
+If your Jenkins instance is created by the [Jenkins Solution Template](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template), you can update your NGINX config file at `/etc/nginx/sites-available/default`.
+More configuration details can be found [here](http://nginx.org/en/docs/http/configuring_https_servers.html).

 1. Open `Azure Active Directory`, in `Properties`, copy Directory ID, it will be used as `tenant` in Jenkins.

 1. Register an application in AAD, copy the `Application ID`, it will be used as `Client ID`.